aloetesting/aloe/docs/aloe.rst

 .. option:: -a attr

     Run features and scenarios with the given tag.
+(This is a Nose flag, but works the same for Gherkin tags.)

 .. option:: -a '!attr'